plains-sign-project/plains-sign-project.io/README.md

 - a map that shows where about and from which group each sign was collected, when that information is available
 - a way for users to upload their own signs
 - a way for users to comment on the different signs

+### Progress so far

+- Dictionary page has been created
+  - dictionary stored in cache, so searchable offline once the page is loaded or downloaded
+  - has search function with a few options
+    - but most options can't be combined yet
+  - has all entries from Seton's dictionary
+    - but not the picutres yet
+    - have not marked which signs he invented
+  - has a few entries from Hadley, just to test. no illustrations
+  - each entry includes which book it was in
+  - related headwords are italicized
+    - but not yet linked